-Dremio is a new and unique approach to data analytics that let’s you do more with your data, with less effort, and at an end-to-end speed never before possible.
+Dremio is the Data-as-a-Service Platform.
+It helps you get more value from your data, faster.
 Unlike OLAP on Hadoop products, Dremio is a comprehensive solution that eliminates the need for complex ETL, aggregation tables, or data cubes.
 Instead of cobbling together products from multiple vendors, Dremio lets you start seeing value in minutes, with a user experience whose quality is unprecedented in the Hadoop market.

-Dremio seamlessly accelerates all of your data, not just the things you’ve moved to HDFS, with optimized push downs to relational and nonrelational systems like MongoDB, Elasticsearch, and S3.
+Dremio seamlessly accelerates all of your data, not just the things you’ve moved to HDFS, with optimized push downs to relational and non-relational systems like Elasticsearch, and S3.
 Dremio lets you reach your data faster, with far less effort.

 Analysts connect to Dremio with their favorite BI tool (Tableau, Power BI, Qlik Sense, etc.) or language (SQL, R, Python, etc.).
 To an analyst, all data appears as tables, no matter what system it came from, with the full power of SQL to join, aggregate, transform and sort data across one or more data sources.
 And entirely transparent to your users, Dremio Reflections™ accelerate your data so that no matter how big it is or where it came from, it feels small, approachable, and instantaneous.
 Unlike cubes that only work for small data on a small set of pre-defined queries, Dremio makes all your SQL fast, including ad-hoc row-level queries.

 Dremio runs as a distributed process in your Hadoop cluster, provisioned and managed by YARN.
 With Dremio you can query data that’s already in HDFS, or you can query external systems directly, removing the need for ETL.